 I’m using the phrase “class action” but that is not really what we have in this case.
 They are more of a “sort of” class action called an MDL.
 All the cases federal Bair Hugger cases are consolidated into one case under one federal court judge.
 There are also state court cases — about 60 — that have been filed in Minnesota state court.
 They can be filed in state court in Minnesota because 3M is based in Minnesota.

 The Minnesota cases have been dismissed because the state court judge found that there was no scientific evidence to support the claims.
 This is a really tough blow for plaintiffs.
 But the federal court will accept the general science of these claims.

 Pre-trial discovery into issues common for the 4,000 federal court cases has been concluded.
 Typically, the MDL judge will preside over a few trials to help the parties better understand the value of the claims.
 If that does not lead to a global settlement, the cases would be sent to local federal courts around the country for pre-trial discovery specific to that case and then to trial.

 The Bair Hugger cases are not going well.
 The way an MDL works is that the MDL judge picks cases to go to trial.
 These cases are called bellwether cases because they are expected to predict the future outcome of cases.
 How the bellwether cases get chosen can be complicated.
 But these cases are used to predict value.

 If you use the bellwether cases to predict the settlement value of the 3M Bair Hugger cases, you would say that the settlement values of these cases are not looking very good.
-Plaintiffs have gotten hammers so far.
+The plaintiffs have gotten hammers so far.
 Of the cases set to go to trial, many have been dismissed by the plaintiffs before trial, which is never a good sign.
-Plaintiffs lost the one trial that has gone forward.
+The plaintiffs lost the one trial that has gone forward.
 The court then dismissed 5,000 cases that, as we said above, were just reinstated in August 2021.
 But these cases still have an uphill climb.